syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Flatten-popup-annotation-in-the-PDF-document).

 ## Flattening annotations without calling save method

 Annotations can be flattened by removing the existing annotation and replacing it with graphic objects that would resemble the annotation and cannot be edited.